nbktech/OnlineCollegeSoftware/README.md

 -  In the main form, select the appropriate menu

 Download a start up launch program
--Program Launcher -PC
+- Program Launcher -PC
--Program Launcher -Android
+- Program Launcher -Android